RodrigoRosmaninho/projects-ect/README.md

      A Stack implementation of a calculator for FPGAs (DE2-115 kit) using the integrated LCD.

-     Made with Rita Amante in 2018
+     Developed in VHDL with Rita Amante in 2018

  - [[LABI] Proj2 - Comprehensive Web App for editing music in Python](https://github.com/RodrigoRosmaninho/projects-ect/tree/master/%5BLABI%5D%20Proj2%20-%20Comprehensive%20Web%20App%20for%20editing%20music%20in%20Python)